mbari-org/blaise/README.md

 - cropped images retain the same format as the input images (that is, not forced to jpeg)
 - no checks for minimum size, or option for resizing
 - no summary of average of the images
-- option `-j` allows to control number of threads to use
+- option `-j` allows indicating the number of threads to use

 ## Installation